polifonia-project/meetups-knowledge-graph/README.md

 ## Knowledge Graph description

 The KG was built using data collected from Wikipedia.
-33309 biographies of musical artists' web pages were collected [1].
+A total of 33309 biographies of musical artist's web pages were collected [1].
 The MMKG data contains evidence that describes historical meetups according to Meetups Ontology [2].
 We apply knowledge extraction techniques and methods for text processing to recognise, classify and link the entities that are part of a historical meetup, particularly: people, places, time expressions and themes.

 The MMKG is one of the main components of the MEETUPS Pilot.
 MMKG is one of the main components of the MEETUPS Pilot.
-Here are the links to important components linked to the KG.
+Here are the links to important components related to the KG.
 1. [Meetups Corpus Collection](https://github.com/polifonia-project/meetups_corpus_collection)
 2. [Meetups Ontology](https://github.com/polifonia-project/meetups-ontology)
 3. [Meetups Pilot](https://github.com/polifonia-project/meetups-ontology)

-## Competency questions related to MEETUPS knowledge graph
+## Competency questions related to MMKG

+The KG answers the CQs formalised as part of the Meetups Ontology knowledge requirements.

 Ortenz
 - What places did musician Z visited in her career?
 - Where did she perform?